Console-Utils/sed-nameconv-util/README.md

 - No correct input naming convention specified or syntax is wrong.
 (1 error code)
 - No correct target naming convention specified or syntax is wrong.
 (1 error code)
+- Something went wrong.
+Please check whether all options are separated via at least one space.
+(1 error code)

 ## Examples